-In the letter sent by the consultant, it states, “In an attempt to increase the safety margins of the one-year deferral, a decision was also taken by the board to defer all donors who had an STI in the preceding five years.
+In the letter sent, it states, “In an attempt to increase the safety margins of the one-year deferral, a decision was also taken by the board to defer all donors who had an STI in the preceding five years.
 The data underpinning this was unclear and the decision represented a uniquely restrictive deferral by international standards; this was subsequently rescinded.”

 Under the Health FAQ on the IBTS profile, a person cannot give blood if they have had syphilis or gonorrhoea.
 There is a four month deferral after a complete recovery for chlamydia and genital herpes.